MicrosoftDocs/visualstudio-docs/docs/ide/walkthrough-create-a-simple-application-with-visual-csharp-or-visual-basic.md

   - "tr-tr"
 ---
 # Walkthrough: Create a Simple Application with Visual C# or Visual Basic
-By completing this walkthrough, you’ll become familiar with many of the tools, dialog boxes, and designers that you can use when you develop applications with Visual Studio.
-You’ll create a simple "Hello, World"-style application, design the UI, add code, and debug errors, while you learn more about working in the integrated development environment (IDE).
+By completing this walkthrough, you'll become familiar with many of the tools, dialog boxes, and designers that you can use when you develop applications with Visual Studio.
+You'll create a simple "Hello, World"-style application, design the UI, add code, and debug errors, while you learn more about working in the integrated development environment (IDE).

  This topic contains the following sections: